canro91/canro91.github.io/_posts/2018-11-17-TheC#DefinitiveGuide.md

 ## Unit tests

-An unit test is a "safety net" to make sure you don't break things when you add new features or modify your codebase.
-An unit test is a piece of code that uses your code base from a "user" point of view and verifies a given behaviour.
+A unit test is a "safety net" to make sure you don't break things when you add new features or modify your codebase.
+A unit test is a piece of code that uses your code base from a "user" point of view and verifies a given behaviour.

 * Learn a test naming convention.
 For example, [Roy Osherove's convention](http://osherove.com/blog/2005/4/3/naming-standards-for-unit-tests.html)
 * Learn what unit test really means [Unit Test - Definition](http://artofunittesting.com/definition-of-a-unit-test/)